 Aquestive is a pharmaceutical company advancing medicines to bring meaningful improvement to patients' lives through innovative science and delivery technologies.
 We are developing pharmaceutical products to deliver complex molecules through administrations that are alternatives to invasive and inconvenient standard of care therapies.
-We have a proprietary commercial product, Libervant for ages two to five, which was launched in April 2024.
+We have a proprietary commercial product, Libervant® (diazepam) Buccal Film for the acute treatment of intermittent, stereotypic episodes of frequent seizure activity (i.e., seizure clusters, acute repetitive seizures) that are distinct from a patient's usual seizure pattern in patients with epilepsy between two and five years of age, which was launched in April 2024.
+We are advancing a product pipeline for the treatment of severe allergic reactions, including anaphylaxis, under the trade name

+"AnaphylmTM", and our Adrenaverse epinephrine prodrug pipeline platform.
 We have five licensed commercial products that are marketed by our licensees in the U.S. and around the world.
 We are the exclusive manufacturer of these licensed products.
 Aquestive also collaborates with pharmaceutical companies to bring new molecules to market using proprietary, best-in-class technologies, like PharmFilm®, and has proven drug development and commercialization capabilities.
-We are advancing a product pipeline for the treatment of severe allergic reactions, including anaphylaxis, and our Adrenaverse epinephrine platform.
 Our production facilities are located in Portage, Indiana, and our corporate headquarters and primary research laboratory facilities are based in Warren, New Jersey.